mhasancy/tourism-or-delivery-website-server-side-mhasancy/README.md

 - Anyone can book their required tour services.
 - User can see their services and also can delete.
 - Admin can manage all the orders, can delete and can update the status.
-- Payment can be made online or offline.
+- Google login authentication implemented.